Arrogate: 2016: three-year-old season

 His final time of 1:59.36 for the 1+1/4 mi distance eclipsed General Assembly's Travers and track record of 2:00 that had stood for 37 years.
 Baffert said, "You're always hoping that they're that good.
 I knew he was good, but I didn't know he was really, really that kind of good."
 The horse earned a Beyer Speed Figure of 122 for his effort and became a contender for the year end Eclipse award.

 On November 5, Arrogate entered the Breeders' Cup Classic as the second favorite behind 5-year-old California Chrome.
-‘Chrome led from the outset, while Arrogate tracked sitting third.
-The two horses engaged in the homestretch and in the final yards, Arrogate surged ahead to defeat California Chrome by a half a length at the finish.
-The two horses dominated the remainder of the field by over 10 lengths.
+California Chrome led from the outset, while Arrogate tracked in third.
+The horses engaged in the homestretch and in the final yards, Arrogate surged ahead to defeat California Chrome by half a length.
+The two dominated the remainder of the field by over 10 lengths.
 Art Sherman said of Arrogate, "That winner is the real McCoy, I knew he was the one we had to beat, but I didn't know how good he was."
-Post race analysis gave California Chrome a Beyer Speed Figure of 119, the highest of his career, but Arrogate topped it with a 120.
+Post-race analysis gave California Chrome a Beyer Speed Figure of 119, the highest of his career, but Arrogate topped it with a 120.

 The race earned Arrogate the top position in the World's Best Racehorse Rankings published by the International Federation of Horseracing Authorities on November 10 with a rating of 134, one point ahead of California Chrome.
 Arrogate was voted the Eclipse Award as American Champion Three-Year-Old Male Horse.